Allaire, Edwin. 1963. "The Tractatus: nominalistic or realistic?" In Essays in ontology, edited by Allaire,

 Italian version: Sulla natura degli oggetti nel Tractatus - Rivista di estetics.
 44, 2004, pp. 61-73.

-History of Logic, edited by Angelelli, Ignacio and Cerezo, Maria, 343-355.
+of logic.
+Proceedings of the Third Symposium on the history of logic, edited by Angelelli, Ignacio and Cerezo, Maria, 343-355.
 Berlin: Walter de

 Glock, Hans-Johann.
 1996.
 A Wittgenstein Dictionary.
 London: Blackwell.

 ———.
 2006.
 "Truth in the Tractatus."
 Synthese no. 148:345-368.

 Goddard, Leonard, and Judge, Brenda.
 1982.
 The metaphysics of Wittgenstein's Tractatus.
 Bundoora (Victoria): Australasian

 "The ontology of the Tractatus, in terms of which objects are characterized as property-less simples, is coherent provided

 Wittgenstein is not mistakenly taken to be a constructive atomist building complexes from simples.
 A geometrical model is given to illustrate this.
 It is also